 * Please Note: As of Mikrotik RouterOS 7.x.
 IP Accounting functionality has been removed and is unavailable as a function on Datatill.

-IP Accounting Guide
+2. IP Accounting Method

-2. Enabling the IP Accounting module in DataTill
+2. Enabling the IP Accounting module in DataTill:

 The IP Accounting module can be turned on or off on a global level.
 If the module is disabled, there will be no IP Accounting switches or settings visible on the system.